JeffML/chessQ/README.md

 ### API tests
     - all the above unit tests via GraphQL, plus:
         -  subscriptions

-# TODO
-Refactor
-    -   throw workers in proper Node.js worker processes (like from threads.js) -- or use experimental webworkers

 # version 0.2.0
     TODO: write resolvers using node-uci.
 Determine which root resolver to use by 'embedded' || 'node_uci' sysvar(?) with exe path